 Conclusion: HubSpot CMS vs WordPress, Which is Better?

-In a HubSpot CMS vs WordPress showdown, there really is no true winner.
+In this HubSpot CMS vs WordPress showdown, there really is no true winner.
 Each content management system has a lot to offer website owners in terms of design and functionality.

 That said, for those that don’t have the time or patience to deal with WordPress, those that love using other HubSpot marketing tools, or those that want a more hands-off approach to site building and maintenance, CMS Hub is a great choice.
 It comes with everything you need to create a website, build brand awareness, and monitor your success.